|

 British Energy's financial problems, including

-support from the UK government.
-The company is in difficulty as
+short term support from the UK government.
+The company is in difficulty

-electricity prices are below the point at which nuclear plants can
+as electricity prices are below the point at which nuclear plants

-operate economically.
-These problems have been made worse by plant
+can operate economically.
+These problems have been made worse

-failures, particularly at Torness, which means the company is unlikely
+by plant failures, particularly at Torness, which means the company

-to meet its output targets.
-In the medium term one option is for
+is unlikely to meet its output targets.
+In the medium term one

 British Energy has entered the business retail